 Link Close Reason

-The Link Close Reason state, if available, contains the provisioning bearer link close Reason.
+The Link Close Reason state contains the provisioning bearer link close Reason.
 Table 5.12 defines the Reason field values used by the PB-ADV bearer for a link closing.
+For the bearers that do not define the link close reason, the value of the state is not defined and the state is not used.

 Link Close Status